 “In some cases, instead of making a regular sales pitch, we ask a customer if we can do a survey in which we visit the facility, get feedback from the staff, and find out what is needed, what the problems are, and so on,” says English.
 “We even have gone as far as conducting focus groups and a demographic survey of the customer’s customers.
 We run the numbers, do an overlay, and then present the results.

 “We basically tell the customer what we saw and how the application of our product can solve the company’s problem.
-We ask if there is anything we missed and if there is any benefit listed that is not (continued on page 2)
+We ask if there is anything we missed and if there is any benefit listed that is not needed.
+We find that very seldom does anyone answer no. Who can say no to (continued on page 2)